How to talk to your kids about the Boston Marathon

 Navigating the Aftermath: A Guide for Parents on Discussing the Boston Marathon with Children

 In the wake of a national tragedy, such as the Boston Marathon, parents find themselves facing the daunting task of explaining the events to their children.
-The recent conversation I had with a client — a mother grappling with her 9-year-old son’s anxiety post-explosion — highlighted the critical need for guidance in these discussions.
+The recent conversation I had with a client — a mother grappling with her 9-year-old son’s anxiety post-explosion — highlighted the need for therapeutic guidance in these discussions.

-How can we, as caregivers, discuss such events with our children in a manner that is both honest and comforting, without shying away from the reality of the situation?
+How can we, as caregivers, discuss such events with our children in a manner that is both honest and comforting without shying away from the reality of the situation?
 This youth reported increased anxiety and difficulty sleeping since the explosion.
-We sat down and tried to find the right words to convey the gravity of the situation yet at the same time helping to ease the anxiety and build resilience for our kids.
+We sat down and tried to find the right words to convey the gravity of the situation while at the same time helping to ease the anxiety and build resilience for our kids.
 This is a tough situation and one that should be handled delicately.

 Understanding and Addressing Child Anxiety in the Face of Tragedy